robohydra/robohydra/docs/head/configuration/index.md

 Each element in the `plugins` list in the configuration file can be one of two things:

+* A string with the name of the plugin.
 * A Javascript object with the properties `name` and `config`.
-The former specifies the name of the plugin to load, while the latter specifies a Javascript object with the configuration keys and values you want to pass to the plugin.
+The former specifies the name of the plugin to load, while the latter specifies a Javascript object with configuration keys and values to be passed to the plugin.
-* A string with the name of the plugin.
-This is equivalent to setting `config` to an empty object.

 For example, a RoboHydra configuration file loading a plugin `logger` without special configuration and a plugin named `my-plugin` with the